MicrosoftDocs/memdocs/sccm/compliance/deploy-use/configuration-items-for-devices-managed-with-the-client.md

 ---
-title: "Configuration items for devices managed with the System Center Configuration Manager client | System Center Configuration Manager"
+title: "Configuration items for devices managed with the System Center Configuration Manager client | Microsoft Docs"
 description: "Learn how to configure Windows and Mac devices that are managed with the System Center Configuration Manager client." ms.custom: na ms.date: 10/06/2016